 Cause of brachioradial pruritus

-Brachioradial pruritus is due to compression or traction of C fibre nerves in the cervical spine.
-As it was originally more often reported in sunny climates than in cooler areas, long term sun exposure has also been blamed.
+Brachioradial pruritus is due to a neuropathy of the small C fibre nerves.
+As brachioradial pruritus appears to be more often reported in sunny climates than in cooler areas, long term sun exposure may cause damage to the nerve fibres within the skin

 In many cases, brachioradial pruritus is clearly due to nerve damage or radiculopathy in the cervical spine (neck), when it may be due to: